PaulHex6/model-alignment-spectrum/README.md

     * Contains the raw execution logs in `.jsonl` format.
     * Includes full metadata (timestamps, prompt versions, model parameters) for reproducibility and custom analysis.

-> **Project Evolution:** This repository is designed as a living lab.
-Beyond the initial Schwartz framework, various other experiments, domains (e.g., engineering culture), and observational studies will be continuously added to broaden the analysis of AI behavior.

 **Project evolution:** This repository is designed as a living lab.
 Beyond the initial Schwartz framework, various other experiments, domains (e.g., engineering culture), and observational studies will be continuously added to broaden the analysis of AI behavior.